+Category 7: Employee commuting

+Scope 3 Standard Emissions from the transportation of employees between their

+category description homes and their worksites during the reporting year (in vehicles not

+owned, leased, or operated by Telpark).

+Calculation status Material, calculated

+of corresponding FY

+emissions in Telpark's value

+chain

-Category 7: Employee commuting Scope 3 Standard Emissions from the transportation of employees between their category description homes and their worksites during the reporting year (in vehicles not owned, leased, or operated by Telpark).
-Calculation status of FY2023 emissions in Telpark's value chain Material, calculated Calculation status rationale This is a material source of Scope 3 emissions in Telpark's value chain.
-A high-level estimate has been calculated for completeness and transparency.
+Calculation status This is a material source of Scope 3 emissions in Telpark's value

+rationale chain.
+A high-level estimate has been calculated for completeness

+and transparency.